turnkey-commerce/culbertsonexchange-blog/content/posts/2023-10-24-pocket2-rode-wireless-integration.md

 with the camera but it's more expensive ($500 versus $350) and some better technology may be available from the folks that make microphones.

-## Nice Solution - RØDE Wireless ME
+## Nice Solution - RØDE Wireless ME Microphone System

 I noticed there were some YouTube videos about using the [RØDE Wireless ME](https://rode.com/en-us/microphones/wireless/wireless-me)